gek169/Simple_ISA/README.md

 It could be converted to C89 as well but it would require re-writing my string library.
 I decided not to bother.

+I plan on making the assembler self-hosting at some point.

 Terminology:
 ```
 Address: Location where data is stored in main memory